fabravo/wordpress-indesign-tagged-text-exporter/README.md

 A Wordpress Plugin to export posts as InDesign Tagged text

 ## Background
 I'm [Frank Bravo](https://www.linkedin.com/in/fabravo) and I am a [technologist](https://www.bravoitc.com).
-My regular full-time job is CTO at a hyper-local, non-profit media organization, the [Embarcadero Media Foundation](https://www.EmbarcaderoMediaFoundation.org) in the San Francisco Bay Area.
+When I built this, regular full-time job was CTO at a hyper-local, non-profit media organization, the [Embarcadero Media Foundation](https://www.EmbarcaderoMediaFoundation.org) in the San Francisco Bay Area.
 In 2024, we are migrating our home-grown CMS to a Wordpress-based system.
-Since we still produce several print products but are digital first, we needed a way to export **InDesign Tagged Text** from Wordpress.
-Since there wasn't a good solution out there that I could find, I built my own.
+Since we still produce several print products but are digital first, we needed a way to export **InDesign Tagged Text** from Wordpress (Newspack).
+Since there wasn't a good solution out there that I could find and Newspack didn't see the value of building such a tool, I built my own.

 ## Setup
 The basis for this code is what the [Embarcadero Media Foundation](https://www.EmbarcaderoMediaFoundation.org) needed to continue to export files.
 I believe I've made it functional enough to work for most needs.
 There is a series of setup values that need to be set at the top of the **/indesign-export/config.inc.php** file.